marcofriso/movie-search-api/README.md

 - details on `server.js`
 - name: `movie-search`
-- SQL query to generate the tables:
+- SQL queries to generate the tables:

 ```
 CREATE TABLE login (